Dolby Pro Logic: Dolby Pro Logic IIx

 The Dolby Pro Logic IIx system, available since 2003, can take two-channel stereo, Dolby Surround (sometimes called Dolby Stereo Surround) and Dolby Digital 5.1 source material and up-convert it to 6.1 or 7.1 channel surround sound.

 Dolby Pro Logic IIz

 Dolby Pro Logic IIz expands on Pro Logic IIx with the addition of a height component, creating front height channels above the front left and right speakers, expanding a 5.1 or 7.1 system to 7.1 Height or 9.1.
 It identifies spatial cues in low-level, uncorrelated information, such as ambience and effects like rain or wind in the side and rear surround channels, and directs it to the front height speakers.
 The channels it adds are matrixed, not discrete.

 Dolby Surround (2014)

 Dolby reintroduced the Dolby Surround terminology in 2014.
-The term now refers to a new upmixer whose purpose is to enable Dolby Atmos receivers and speaker configurations to serve non-Atmos signals.
+The term now refers to a new upmixer whose purpose is to enable Dolby Atmos receivers and speaker configurations to serve non-Atmos signals; it's sometimes called Virtual Dolby Atmos.

-Dolby Surround is a complete replacement for Pro Logic that upmixes stereo and multi-channel inputs to play over Atmos configurations.
+Dolby Surround is a complete replacement for Dolby Pro Logic that upmixes stereo and multi-channel inputs to play over Atmos configurations.
+Compared to Dolby Pro Logic, Dolby Surround updated the algorithm for modern audio and video contents.